Martin Bidař: 2015–16 season: World Junior champions

-2016–2017 season: Senior debut
+2016–17 season: Senior debut

 Ahead of the season, Dušková/Bidař spent three weeks training in Montreal before returning to the Czech Republic.
 Opening their season on the JGP series, the pair won gold at their September event in Ostrava, ahead of Atakhanova/Spiridonov, and then silver the following month in Dresden, behind Mishina/Mirzoev.
 Later in October, making their senior international debut, they outscored Austrians Ziegler/Kiefer to win the International Cup of Nice.
 In December, they placed second to Mishina/Mirzoev at the JGP Final in Marseille.

 Dušková/Bidař placed seventh at the 2017 European Championships in Ostrava and fourteenth at the 2017 World Championships in Helsinki.

-2017–2018 season: Pyeongchang Olympics, end of Duškova/Bidař
+2017–18 season: Pyeongchang Olympics, end of Duškova/Bidař

 In September 2017, Dušková/Bidař competed at the Nebelhorn Trophy, the final qualifying opportunity for the 2018 Winter Olympics.
 The pair placed ninth and earned a spot for the Czech Republic in the pairs event at the Olympics.

 Dušková injured a knee ligament during a warm-up before training in late October and decided to undergo an operation later.
 As a result, the pair withdrew from their two Grand Prix assignments – the 2017 Cup of China and 2017 Internationaux de France.

 Dušková/Bidař returned to competition at the 2018 Winter Olympics in Pyeongchang, South Korea.
 They qualified for the free skate by placing fifteenth in the short program and went on to finish fourteenth overall.
 Ranked thirteenth in the short and eleventh in the free, the pair finished eleventh at the 2018 World Championships in Milan, Italy.
 On 27 April 2018, they announced that they had parted ways.

-2018–2019 Season: Partnership with Abrazhevich
+Partnership with Abrazhevich

+2018–19 season

 On 25 September 2018, it was announced that Martin Bidař partnered with Hanna Abrazhevich of Belarus.
 They finished eighteenth at the 2019 World Championships.
-On 17 May 2019, they announced the end of their partnership.
+They ended their partnership following the season.

+Partnership with Zhuk

-2019–2020 season: Debut of Zhuk/Bidař
+2019–20 season: Debut of Zhuk/Bidař

 On 26 June 2019, Bidař announced a new partnership with Russian pair skater Elizaveta Zhuk.
 They competed exclusively domestically in their first season together, winning the Czech national title.

-2020–2021 season
+2020–21 season

 With the COVID-19 pandemic limiting international opportunities, Zhuk/Bidař made their debut internationally at the 2020 CS Nebelhorn Trophy, one of only four pairs on the preliminary entry list.
 They were fifth in the short, fourth in the free, and fourth overall.
 They subsequently competed at the 2021 World Championships, placing fifteenth and, in the process, qualifying for a berth for a Czech pair at the 2022 Winter Olympics.